rkat7/hack_Jaipur/README.md

 #### We are also applying under the Domain Category
 The domain: http://staysafeanddonatesafewithus.online/

+#### The UI path's related images can be seen in images folder under the names ui1 and ui2

 #### DEMO Link : https://youtu.be/-NZpb5ABzpg

 #### We have also included screenshots of the web app into our repo for your reference.